Skip to main content

 How a run is priced

-The credits_used field returned on every completed response is the authoritative charge for that run.
-It’s calculated from the actual model-token usage across all LLM turns inside the run, plus the agent’s tool activity — not from a fixed per-format rate.
+The credits_used returned on every completed response is the authoritative charge for that run.
+It’s derived from the real model-token usage for all LLM turns inside the run plus the agent’s tool activity.
+We don’t publish a static per-format rate card in v1.
 Prices depend on:

-Overten doesn’t publish a static per-format rate card in v1.
-If you need budgeting numbers for procurement or capacity planning, contact sales@overten.ai for the pricing worksheet for your tier.
+If you need budgeting numbers for procurement or capacity planning, reach out — we’ll share the pricing worksheet for your tier.

 Balance check before a run